Antony Hook: Local government

 He is a member of Kent County Council for the Faversham Division since 2017, when he was elected with 41% of the vote.
 He was he victim of assault the night after the election after seeing a woman who appeared to be pulled along the street by a man and in distress if she was okay.

 He is member of Faversham Town Council for Abbey Ward.

 He called for Council Tax to be abolished and proposed a motion that led Kent County Council to write to the government asking for the Council Tax system to be reviewed.

 In July 2020, he proposed to Kent County Council a motion against racism but the Conservative majority amended the motion and refused to give "unequivocal support" to ethnic minorities.

 He was elected to Kent County Council for a second term on 6 May 2021, with 45% of the vote over his Conservative rival Andy Culham on 31%.

 Shortly after being re-elected as County Councillor he was elected as Leader of the Liberal Democrats in Kent.
 He was elected to that role by unanimous vote of Liberal Democrat members of Kent County Council.

+Hook was elected to a third term on Kent County Council in May 2025, winning the ward of Faversham with 43.6% of the vote next to second-placed Reform UK candidate Jess Valentine on 25.7%.